Understanding the Role of Fencing in Property Value

 Routine Maintenance for Longevity

-Regular maintenance is key to preserving the value of fences and garage doors.
-For fences, this includes cleaning, staining or painting, and checking for damage.
-Wood fences may need annual treatments to prevent rot and insect damage.
+Regular upkeep is key to keeping fences and garage doors valuable.
+For fences, this means cleaning, staining or painting, and checking for damage.
+Wood fences may need yearly treatment to prevent rot and bugs.
+Metal fences should be checked for rust.

 When to Invest in Upgrades: Fencing and Garage Doors